Henkie Waldschmidt

 Henkie Waldschmidt (also spelled Henki, born 28 June 1988 in The Hague) is a Dutch racing driver.
 He has competed in such series as Eurocup Formula Renault 2.0 and the Formula Three Euroseries.

-He started his racing career in 1995.
-In 2006 he joined the Young Drivers Program for the Toyota Formula One team.
-In December 2008 he had his first experience in testing a Toyota Formula One car.
+Waldscmidt started his racing career in 1995.
+In 2006, he joined the Young Drivers Program for the Toyota Formula One team.
+In December 2008, he had his first experience in testing a Toyota Formula One car.